satyajit-patil/grafana/docs/sources/features/datasources/graphite.md

 Graphite supports two ways to query annotations.
 A regular metric query, for this you use the `Graphite query` textbox.
 A Graphite events query, use the `Graphite event tags` textbox, specify a tag or wildcard (leave empty should also work)

-## Configure the data source with provisioning
+## Configure the Datasource with Provisioning

-It's now possible to configure data sources using config files with Grafana's provisioning system.
-You can read more about how it works and all the settings you can set for data sources on the [provisioning docs page](/administration/provisioning/#datasources)
+It's now possible to configure datasources using config files with Grafana's provisioning system.
+You can read more about how it works and all the settings you can set for datasources on the [provisioning docs page](/administration/provisioning/#datasources)

-Here are some provisioning examples for this data source.
+Here are some provisioning examples for this datasource.

 ```yaml
 apiVersion: 1